+ Where do I apply?

 + What happens if I’m offered a space?

-Each family receiving an offer from New School SF will be notified on March 16, 2018, and will have until April 15, 2018, to accept their space.
+Each family receiving an offer from the initial lottery at New School SF will have approximately one month to accept or decline their offer.
 Places that become available will be offered to families on the waitlist until the class is full.

 + If I am not accepted and do not get off the waitlist for that year, do I stay on for future years?